 At some point, our adjectives wander into the realm of emotional description, which is the fifth dimension of senses - things suddenly bend around and fit a little differently, they evoke different meaning, such as "dark" did in the previous example, but now the rules go in many directions.
-Let's look at some simple adjectives as they might apply to three noun - a person, an idea, and an inanimate object such as a piece of cake (choose the flavor).
+Let's look at some simple adjectives as they might apply to three nouns - a person, an idea, and an inanimate object such as a piece of cake (choose the flavor).
 See how these adjectives fit:

 Do any matches seem obvious?
 I've known plenty of thick people (myself included), intriguing ideas, and delicious pieces of cake.
 However, can an idea be thick or robust?
 Can an idea be delicious?
 Can cake be exciting?
 These seem like odd match-ups, but the right context makes them work.